Formation of Partially Dark-Matter Galaxies: Dirac Similarity Principle and Minimum Higgs Hypothesis

-In the minimal Standard Model that has been experimentally verified and that describes the ordinary-matter world, it could be understood as a world consisting of a set of point-like Dirac particles interacting through gauge fields modulated by the Higgs fields.
-The only unknowns are neutrinos, which we believe may also be point-llke Dirac particles.
+In the minimal Standard Model that has been experimentally verified and that describes the ordinary-matter world (to a large extent), it could be understood as a world consisting of a set of point-like Dirac particles interacting through gauge fields modulated (minimally) by the Higgs fields.
+The only unknowns are neutrinos, which, in view of the massive nature, may also be point-llke 4-component Dirac particles.
 Thus, the minimal Standard Model is basically a Dirac world interacting among themselves through gauge fields modulated by the Higgs fields.
 In extending the minimal Standard Model, we try to keep the "principle" of point-like Dirac particles intact - thinking of the eighty-year experience some sort of sacred.
-On the other hand, the forty-year search for Higgs (scalar fields) still in vain amounts to "minimal Higgs hypothesis".
+On the other hand, the forty-year search for Higgs (scalar fields) amounts to the "minimal Higgs hypothesis".
 These two working hypotheses simplify a lot of things.
 In fact, the situation from something un-manageable without the working rules becomes manageable, if the two rules are adopted.
 Of course, we have to worry about what if one of the two working rules doesn't hold, but it doesn't hurt to begin in this particular way.

 That is, we follow another paper \cite{Hwang3} and introduce "the Dirac similarity principle" that every "point-like" particle of spin-1/2 could be observed in our space-time if it is "connected" with the electron, the original spin-1/2 particle.
 For some reason, this clearly has something to do with how relativity and the space-time structure gets married with spin-1/2 particles.
 This is interesting since there are other ways to express spin-1/2 particles, but so far they are not seen perhaps because they are not connected with the electron.
 In other words, the partition between geometry (in numbers such as $4\times 4$ $\sigma/2$ in the angular momentum) and space-time (such as $\vec r \times \vec p$) is similar to the electron.
-We adopt "Dirac similarity principle" as the working "principle" as we extend the Standard Model to include the dark-matter particles as well.
+We adopt "Dirac similarity principle" as the working "principle" as we extend the Standard Model to describe the dark-matter particles as well.